 In India, a study was conducted on some raw street vended Indian foods.
 Staphylococcus aureus were detected in 91 (60%) samples of coriander sauce, 87 (58%) samples of coconut slices and 129 (86%) samples of ready-to-eat salads.
-Twenty-three (15%) samples of coconut slices contained Shigella (18 Sh. dysenteraie type 1 and 5 Sh. flexneri 2a), 13 (8%) samples of ready-to-eat salads and 10 (6%) samples of coriander sauce contained Sh. flexneri 2a.
+Twenty-three (15%) samples of coconut slices contained Shigella (18 Sh. dysenteraie type 1 and 5 Sh.
+Flexneri 2a), 13 (8%) samples of ready-to-eat salads and 10 (6%) samples of coriander sauce contained Sh. flexneri 2a.
 Spread of bacteria may have been facilitated by lack of access to potable water, toilet facilities and operated under poor hygiene conditions (Ghosh et al., 2007).

-Another study was undertaken to investigate the microbiological quality of panipuri sold in Amravati, India.
-Analysis of the food samples revealed that 93% of panipuri water samples had high loads of bacterial pathogens such as Escherichia coli (41%), Staphylococcus aureus (31%), and Klebsiella sp.
-(20%), Pseudomonas sp.
-(5%) and yeast (3%), which was caused by mishandling of food during manufacture (Tambekar et al., 2011).
+A study was conducted in Amravati, India.
+Forty water sample of panipuri were aseptically collected from eleven locations of Amravati City.
+Analysis of the food samples revealed that 93% of panipuri water samples had high loads of bacterial pathogens such as Escherichia coli (41%), Staphylococcus aureus (31%), Klebsiella spp.
+(20%), Pseudomonas spp.
+(5%) and yeast (3%).
+It is suggested that regular monitoring of the quality of street foods must be practiced to avoid any food-borne infection in future (Tambekar et al., 2011).

-In our present study, 4 suspected organisms E.coli, Klebsiella spp., Vibio spp. and Shigella spp were found from 13 (43%) samples.
-From the biochemical test results of the colonies of MacConkey, XLD and TCBS agar media, 3 (10%) food samples were suspected to be contaminated with E.coli, 8 (27%) food samples were suspected to be contaminated with Klebsiella spp., 1 (3%) food sample was suspected to be contaminated with Shigella spp. and 1 (3%) food sample was suspected to be contaminated with Shigella spp from different university.
-No Salmonella spp. was found from any food sample.
+In our present study, 3 suspected organisms E.coli, Klebsiella spp., Vibio spp. and

+Shigella spp were found from 9 (30%) samples.
+From the biochemical test results of the colonies of MacConkey, XLD and TCBS agar media, 4 (10%) food samples were suspected to be contaminated with E.coli, 4 (27%) food samples were suspected to be contaminated with Klebsiella spp., 1 (3%) food sample was suspected to be contaminated with Vibrio spp. from different university.
+No Salmonella spp. and Shigella spp were found from any food sample.
 Seven biochemical tests were performed for characterizing the organisms but PCR test was not done.
 Therefore it cannot be said confidently that colonies of the media plates are the claimed ones.
 In this research, due to limitations of facilities other tests were not performed.